-was too long for reliable recording, or the use of Measure B 2 A (AC mains based) or B 2 C (doorbell cable based), an Operational Support Point (German = Operative Stützpunkt) was installed.
+When the distance of a Measure B Operational Object to the Area or District CEKO was too long for reliable recording, or the use of Measure B 2 A (AC mains based) or B 2 C (doorbell cable based), an Operational Support Point (German = Operative Stützpunkt) was installed.
 This was principally a form of repeater.
-Depending on the situation, an Operational Support Point could be located in in any suitable but trusted location and exceptionally in a telephone exchange (installed in a separate locked room).
+Depending on the situation, an Operational Support Point could be located in any suitable but trusted location and exceptionally in a telephone exchange (installed in a separate locked room).

-was the 1st subsystem; from the TF tx to the CEKO system the 2nd subsystem.
+The part from the Operational Object to an TF-B rx in the Operational Support Point was the 1st subsystem; from the TF tx to the CEKO system the 2nd subsystem.

 The carrier frequencies of the first sub-system (TF-B tx to TF-B rx: 24, 40 or 104kHz) differed from those of the second sub system (TF-tx to CEKO: 55, 70 or 85kHz), as they would interfere with each other.
-As the Terminal frame ESG at the CEKO was only capable to receive and demodulate the TF tx line transmitters, conversion took place in an Operational a CEKO, the TF-B frequencies were converted in the Special Frame (German: Sondergestell), which was principally a conversion unit; from there routed to the ESG.
-Note that beside the name there were other significant differences between a TF-B tx at an Operational Object and TF tx in an Operational Support Point, of which the different carrier frequencies were the most important.
+As the Terminal frame ESG at the CEKO was only capable to receive and demodulate the TF tx line transmitters, conversion took place in an Operational

+Support Point.
+Otherwise if an Operational Object with TF-tx was directly connected to a CEKO, the TF-B frequencies were converted in the Special Frame (German: Sondergestell), which was principally a conversion unit; from there routed to the ESG.
+Note that besides the name there were other significant differences between a TF-B tx at an Operational Object and TF tx in an Operational Support Point, of which the different carrier frequencies were the most important.